 You don't have to limit yourself to just rum when making these candies--try replacing the rum with bourbon and see what you think!

-These candies are better after they have aged for at least 2-3 days, so be sure to make them several days before you plan to serve them.
+These candies are better after they have aged for at least 2 to 3 days, so be sure to make them several days before you plan to serve them.

 - Place the chocolate chips or chopped chocolate in a large microwave-safe bowl and microwave it until melted, stirring after every 45 seconds to prevent overheating.